top of page

 A parent who moves to reassure too quickly can inadvertently signal that the emotion is too big to sit with.
 A parent who meets escalation with escalation confirms to the teenager that relationships are unsafe.
 A parent who withdraws to preserve their own regulation leaves the teenager without an anchor.
 None of these responses come from a bad place.
 They come from a parent whose own emotional system is overwhelmed — and who has never been given a framework for what to do instead.

 The teenager in that same moment is fighting their own battle in parallel.
-Without the skills to identify what they’re feeling, tolerate the intensity of it, or communicate it in a way that makes sense to anyone else, they default to the tools they have.
+Without the skills to identify what they're feeling, tolerate the intensity of it, or communicate it in a way that makes sense to anyone else, they default to the tools they’ve learned to rely on.
 Shutting down, lashing out and pushing away the very people they need most.
 This is not defiance.
 It is a nervous system doing its best without a map.

 However, these skills cannot happen in a vacuum.
 They are only as durable as the environment in which they are tested.
 This is where the Parent Hope framework shifts the question from what can be done about the teenager, to what can the parent do about themselves.
-From the anxious focus on the teenager, to honest curiosity about one’s own reactions, patterns, and triggers; is where real confidence begins.
-Not confidence in controlling a teenager, but confidence in the one thing that was always within reach, themselves.
+Moving from the anxious focus on the teenager, to honest curiosity about one's own reactions, patterns, and triggers; is where real parental confidence begins.
+Not confidence in controlling a teenager, but confidence in the one thing that was always within reach; themselves.

 Two Groups, One Shared Direction